 a Strategic Plan for the ccNSO, to guide prioritisation of its work, to be approved by Council at the first ICANN meeting of the year

 Where appropriate, the Committee will work closely with other ccNSO Working Groups and Committees, in preparing the plans.

+The Triage Committee is also expected to monitor progress on completion of work items against the work plan and inform Council on progress on a quarterly basis.

 4. Membership, leadership and staffing

 The Triage Committee shall have at least three (3) members, all ccNSO Councillors, including one (1) appointed by NomCom.
-Members of the Triage Committee are appointed by the ccNSO Council for a one (1) year term, Support is provided by the Secretariat.
+Members of the Triage Committee are appointed by the ccNSO Council for a one (1) year term, support is provided by the Secretariat.

 At the nomination of the Triage Committee members, the Chair of the Triage Committee will be appointed by the ccNSO Council.
 The Chair must be a member of the Triage Committee and must represent a ccTLD manager.
 The Chair will manage ongoing activities and ensure an appropriate working environment by: